 An assignment of publication quality must be submitted for evaluation and as prerequisite for graduation.
 The assignment is assessed and approved by both internal and external examiners.
 A mark of at least 50% is needed to pass, and 75% to pass with a distinction.

-Programme coordinator: Prof GJ Vlok

-Tel.: (021) 938 9266 E-mail: gjv@sun.ac.za
+Programme coordinator: Dr J du Toit Tel.: (021) 938 9266 E-mail: jdtt@sun.ac.za

 MMed Otorhinolaryngology

 Part I (Primary)